Does Revenue Diversification Actually Work for Nonprofits?

 If your organization has generated most or all of its operating budget from fundraising events and soliciting cash donations from individuals, should you branch out to pursue grant funding?
 Grant funding could be a good direction for your organization.
 However, you’ll want to factor in the following:

 Grant research.
 Finding the right grant opportunities to apply for takes time.
 It also takes resources.
 If you are serious about finding funding opportunities, you really need access to a funder database.
-The cost of databases varies, but you should be prepared to spend several hundred dollars a year at a minimum for a database subscription.
+The cost of databases varies, but you should be prepared to spend at least several hundred dollars a year on a database subscription.

 Another factor to consider is that you will need to pay the grant writer for their work before you know the outcome of the proposal.
 Related to this, grants cannot cover costs accrued prior to the award, so you cannot promise the grant writer that they will receive a percentage of any grants awarded as a result of their proposal writing.

 Grant management.
 If you win a grant, you may need to introduce new financial and reporting systems to your organization.
-Grant-making entities like foundations and government agencies require regular reporting on the progress of the work covered by the grant as well as financial reports.
+Grant-making entities, such as foundations and government agencies, require regular reporting on the progress of the work covered by the grant, as well as financial reports.
 Depending on the funder, you may be required to submit reports anywhere from quarterly to annually.
 If you are not accustomed to this level of reporting, and especially if you suddenly have several grants requiring management, you may need to hire dedicated staff to oversee them.
-If you hire a grants administrator for your organization, you need to be aware that these positions must be paid for by unrestricted funding.
-That is, organizations usually cannot cover administrative positions through grant funding because the position is operational in nature and not tied to a specific project.
+If you hire a grants administrator for your organization, you need to be aware that these positions must be funded by unrestricted funds.
+That is, organizations usually cannot cover administrative positions with grant funding because they are operational in nature and not tied to a specific project.

 Additionally, as mentioned earlier, grants are not a good option for generating unrestricted funding.
-If you wish to generate more revenue to cover your general operating costs, grants may not be the best means of diversification.
+If you wish to generate more revenue to cover your general operating costs, grants may not be the best way to diversify.

 Is Grant Funding Going to Be an Option for You?